-Our neuroscience majors get hands-on experience.
-You’ll have the opportunity to participate in ongoing research in our faculty-run laboratories and get course credit for real-world internships, things that will help prepare you for a range of careers after graduation.
+College of Liberal Arts neuroscience degree majors get hands-on experience.
+You’ll have the opportunity to participate in ongoing research in our faculty-run laboratories and get course credit for real-world internships that will help prepare you for a range of careers after graduation.
 Convinced?
-Make your declaration, learn about transfer options or apply to Temple.
+Make your declaration, learn about transfer options and apply to Temple.

 Internships are excellent ways to capitalize on your experience in the field of neuroscience.
 Please contact firstname.lastname@example.org with any questions.

 - Abington Hospital in the Neurovascular/Neurology Department

 - Shriners Hospitals Pediatric Research Center, Temple School of Medicine

 - Center for Autism Research, Children’s Hospital of Philadelphia

 - Center for Mind Body Awareness, Washington, D.C.

 - Department of Neurobiology, Drexel College of Medicine

 - Division of Neurology, Children’s Hospital of Philadelphia

 The study of neuroscience is excellent preparation for a range of professional careers in the health sciences.
 Our alumni go on to forge successful careers as researchers, scientists, physicians, neuropsychologists, psychologists and therapists.